keithalewis/papers/um.md

 estimate the the actual growth rate of the underlying securities.

-This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
+This short note provides a unified model for valuing, hedging, and managing the risk of any derivative security.
 It shows how they can be synthesized by trading market instruments and turns the spotlight on what may be the next Nobel prize winning problem: how should you hedge if you can't do it continuously?